mosra/magnum-website/content/blog/meta/new-website-is-here.rst

     mostly related to the XML output, majority of them already included in version 1.8.14 that was released in December 2017.
 -   `9 patches submitted to Pelican <https://github.com/getpelican/pelican/pulls?utf8=✓&q=is%3Apr+author%3Amosra+>`_,
-    improving support for sites spanning multiple subdomains, in large part still waiting to be merged upstream.
+    improving support for sites spanning multiple subdomains.
+Most of these are scheduled to be in the upcoming version 3.8.
 -   `2 patches to latex2svg <https://github.com/tuxu/latex2svg/pulls?utf8=✓&q=is%3Apr+author%3Amosra>`_
     that handles `math rendering in m.css <https://mcss.mosra.cz/admire/math>`_.
 -   I am maintaining a `friendly fork of Pygments <https://github.com/mosra/pygments>`_